What are whiteflies? Tiny insects swarming over parts of UK are being compared to Stranger Things Upside Down

 What are whiteflies?

-In fact, the creatures, simply called Whitefly, are out in force all over the UK at the moment, particularly during sunny weather.
+In fact, the creatures, simply called whitefly, are out in force all over the UK at the moment, particularly during sunny weather.
 They are a relative of the sap-sucking aphid (greenfly) and though they love feeding off plants, they seem to be attracted to shiny cars and people’s coats.

 Whiteflies are completely harmless to people but can be a pest in gardens, where they will gorge on the underside of leaves, with a particular preference for cabbages and other types of brassicas.
-It is thought that the hot weather the UK saw this summer created the perfect breeding conditions for them.
+It is thought that the hot weather the UK briefly saw this autumn created the perfect breeding conditions for them.

 The good news, according to the Royal Horticultural Society, is that the glut of bugs creates a source of food for other food chain enhancing insects, such as ladybirds, lacewings, wasps and spiders, that all help control pests.

 But in warm climates and particularly in greenhouses, whiteflies present major problems in crop protection.
 They can also excrete a sticky substance (honeydew), which allows the growth of “sooty moulds,” say experts.
-There are around eight species of Whitefly found in Britain.
+There are around eight species of whitefly found in Britain.